-GFI Musical Products, based in Marshfield, Missouri, manufactures and wholesales pedal steel guitars, storage seats and cases.
+GFI Musical Products, based in Marshfield, Missouri, manufactures and wholesales pedal steel guitars.
 Founded in 1989 by Gene Fields, GFI has grown steadily with an expanding range of products and distribution.

 Gene has spent his entire professional career involved in the playing, design, and production of musical instruments.
 He spent 23 years working for Fender Musical Instruments, mainly in research and development.
 His designs at Fender included the PS 210 Keyless Pedal Steel Guitar and the Starcaster semi-hollow bodied electric guitar.
 Gene co-designed (with Leo Fender) the Mustang Bass, Marauder and Bronco guitars, among other projects, before spending 7 years with Fender's string division.
 Later, Gene designed and oversaw production of the Sierra line of solid body guitars and basses.
 He was also general manager of MCI Intertek for 3 years, making design refinements to the EMCI pedal steel guitars.